 #2 Updated by Richard Duivenvoorde over 6 years ago

 Well, on a osm dataset, or another huge dataset you would not so easily select one point to pan to it (I think).
 So in most case I think say: 10% (??) of the layer extent would be usefull.

 IF we make the 10% not hard coded, but a QSettings variable an advanced user can change it on the fly if it is better for him/her to zoom to 0.1% (I'm promoting my advanced QSettings dialog here ;-) )..

-#3 Updated by Bernhard Ströbl almost 6 years ago
+#3 Updated by Bernhard Ströbl over 6 years ago

 H Matthias and Richard,